ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authorization/security-clearance-and-permissions.markdown

 ### `Read/Write`

-A `User` certificate with a `Read/Write` access level can perform all operations **except** for those listed above in the 'Admin' section.
+A `User` certificate with a `Read/Write` access level can perform all operations **except** for those listed above in the 'Admin' and 'Operator'sections.

   * [JavaScript static indexes](../../../indexes/javascript-indexes) are permitted by default with Read/Write User certificates.
     To configure a server or database so that only Admin certificates will be able to deploy JavaScript static indexes,